paper-krane/kado/docs/docs/0.8/flex.md

 <h4 id="flex-order">Flex Item Order <a href="#flex-order">#</a></h4>
-<p>Change the visual order of specific flex items with Origami's <span class="highlight">order</span> utilities.
-Flexbox order takes any integer value (for Origami, you will have access to order integers spanning from 0 through 12).
+<p>Change the visual order of specific flex items with {{ site.title }}'s <span class="highlight">order</span> utilities.
+Flexbox order takes any integer value (for {{ site.title }}, you will have access to order integers spanning from 0 through 12).
 If you need to add more order values, custom CSS will be needed.</p>
 <p>When using flexbox order, you need to understand that all flex items order is by browser default <span class="highlight">0</span>.
 So, if you were to add the class <span class="highlight">order-1</span> to the first element in a group of three elements, since 1 comes after 0, it will rearrange itself to come last in the visual order.
 Dave Geddes has written a great <a href="https://gedd.ski/post/flexbox-order/" target="_blank" rel="nofollow">article</a> explaining flex order if you wish to learn more.
 But, let's go ahead and look at an example.</p>
 <div class="demo-container text-small">
     <div class="demo-content flex wrap">